aws-samples/genai-quickstart-pocs/amazon-bedrock-knowledgebases-rag-poc/README.md

 git clone https://github.com/aws-samples/genai-quickstart-pocs.git
 ```

-After cloning the repo onto your local machine, open it up in your favorite code editor.The file structure of this repo is broken into 4 key files,
+After cloning the repo onto your local machine, open it up in your favorite code editor.The file structure of this repo is broken into 3 key files,
-the app.py file, the docs_to_openSearch.py file, the query_against_knowledgebases.py file and the requirements.txt.
+the app.py file, the query_against_knowledgebases.py file and the requirements.txt.
 The app.py file houses the frontend application (a streamlit app).
 The query_against_knowledgeBases.py file houses the logic for taking a user question and letting the LLM generate a response, this includes both the Knowledge bases get contexts calls and Amazon Bedrock LLM API invocation.
 The requirements.txt file contains all necessary dependencies for this sample application to work.